eempc/ASP-Identity/Readme.md

 ## Unifying the DBcontext

-* DBContext services startup will be moved to IdentityHostingStartup.cs
+* DBContext services startup will in IdentityHostingStartup.cs
 * The contents of this can be moved back to Startup.cs with a few differences.

 ```[assembly: HostingStartup(typeof(WebApplication1.Areas.Identity.IdentityHostingStartup))] // This bit may not be required, it can be commented out